Pierce01/MinecraftLauncher-core/README.md

 | `options.window.fullscreen`  | Boolean| Fullscreen the Minecraft Client.                                                     | False    |
 | `options.overrides`      | Object   | Json object redefining paths for better customization.
 Example below.                     | False    |
 | `options.overrides.minArgs`| Integer| The amount of launch arguments specified in the version file before it adds the default again| False    |
+#### IF YOU'RE NEW TO MCLC, LET IT HANDLE EVERYTHING!
+DO NOT USE OVERRIDES!
 ```js
 let opts = {
    otherOps...,